A credit builder card is specifically designed to help you build your credit score if you have bad or no credit history.

 Credit builder cards tend to have lower credit limits than other credit cards and charge higher interest rates.

-Generally speaking, it’s good to keep unused credit cards open for at least six months so you can benefit from the history it will leave on your credit report.
+It’s good to keep unused credit cards open for at least six months to benefit from the history it will leave on your credit report.
 Credit reference agencies reward you for having accounts open for a long time.

 Closing your credit card accounts means you may lose out on building up your credit rating.